fbpx

 • Beneficial taxing programs

 It might seem hard to find a place that has all these perks at the same time.
 Believe it or not, Greece checks all these boxes, making it an ideal retirement destination.
-In this article, we focus most on the practical aspects of preparing for retirement in Greece: getting to and from Greece, planning for healthcare, and understanding the tax system for pensioners in Greece.
+In this article, we’ll cover all the things you need to do, step by step, when planning to retire in Greece.

 Athens and Thessaloniki offer connections to most other European cities.
 Direct flights are usually possible during the tourist season, from April to October.
+You can find all direct flights to Athens here.
+Other islands and areas of the Peloponnese require a car or ferry once you get off the plane.
+Some more remote islands may only have direct flights to your home country during the summer season, but not in the winter.
 For a complete look at travel within Greece and how to reach the islands, compare modes of travel here.

 Overall, healthcare in Greece is twice cheaper than in most places in the EU.
 A standard checkup with a family doctor will likely cost 40 Euros.
 Antibiotic prescription usually costs around 7 Euros for a week’s supply.